Jagjit Singh Aurora

 Lieutenant General Jagjit Singh Aurora (or Arora), PVSM (13 February 1916 – 3 May 2005) was an Indian senior military officer who was the General Officer Commanding-in-Chief (GOC-in-C) Eastern Command during the Bangladesh Liberation War and the Indo-Pakistani War of 1971.
 He organised and led the ground forces campaign in the Eastern Front of the war, which led to an overwhelming defeat of the combined Pakistan Armed Forces in East-Pakistan that led to the creation of Bangladesh.

 As the General commanding the Indian and Bangladesh Forces in the Eastern theater, Gen Aurora received the surrender from the Governor of East Pakistan and Commander of the Eastern Command of the Pakistan Army, Lt Gen A. A. K. Niazi.

 After retirement from the Indian Army, he joined Akali Dal and served as a Member of Parliament in the Rajya Sabha.
+He was also the Founder-President of The Sikh Forum.

 Early life

-Jagjit Singh Aurora was born to an Arora Sikh family in Kala Gujran, Jhelum District, Punjab, British India.
+Jagjit Singh Aurora was born to an Arora Khatri Sikh family in Kala Gujran, Jhelum District, Punjab, British India.
 His father was an engineer.
 He was married to Bhagwant Kaur, she accompanied him to the Pakistani Instrument of Surrender in Dhaka.
 The couple had two children, Anita Kaur and Kiranjit Singh.

 Army career

 Aurora graduated from the Indian Military Academy in 1939 and was commissioned into the 1st Battalion, 2nd Punjab Regiment on 1 February.
 He saw action in the Burma Campaign during World War II.

-After Independence and the ensuing Partition of India, he opted to join the Indian Army and was a commissioned officer in the Punjab Regiment during the Indo-Pakistani War of 1947.
+After Independence and the ensuing Partition of India, he opted to join the Indian Army.
+As a lieutenant colonel commanding 1 (Para) Battalion in the Punjab Regiment, he was mentioned in dispatches during the Indo-Pakistani War of 1947.
 On 3 February 1957, he was promoted acting Brigadier and given command of an infantry brigade.

 In May 1961, as BGS XXXIII Corps, Brigadier Aurora led a team of military officers and men sent by the Government of India on a reconnaissance mission to Bhutan.
 This later led to the establishment of the Indian Military Training Team in Bhutan.

 As a brigadier, he fought in the Sino-Indian War in 1962 and again in 1967.
 He was appointed a division commander on 21 February 1963, with a promotion to the rank of Major General on 20 June 1964.
 He was then appointed Director of Military Training (DMT) on 23 November 1964.
 He also participated in the Indo-Pakistani War of 1965.

 On 6 June 1966, Aurora was appointed Deputy Chief of the Army Staff (DCOAS) with the acting rank of Lieutenant General, and was promoted substantive Lieutenant General on 4 August.
 He was then given command of a General Officer Commanding (GOC) of a corps on 27 April 1967.
 On 8 June 1969, he was appointed the General Officer Commanding-in-Chief (GOC-in-C) Eastern Command.